-The Australia–China Agricultural Cooperation Agreement (ACACA) is a treaty-level agreement between the Australian and Chinese governments.
-The agreement was signed in 1984 to enhance cooperation across agricultural industries, develop the trading relationship and provide a forum for the exchange of scientific information.
+The Australia China Agricultural Cooperation Agreement (ACACA) is a treaty-level agreement between the Australian and Chinese governments.
+It was signed in 1984 to enhance cooperation across agricultural industries, develop the trading relationship and provide a forum for the exchange of scientific information.
 The ACACA program operates under this agreement.

 The Australia China Agricultural Cooperation Agreement (ACACA) program objectives are to:

 - promote bilateral cooperation in agriculture between Australia and China

 - develop the agricultural trading relationship between Australia and China

 - exchange scientific information to enhance cooperation and develop linkages between Australia and China.

 The ACACA program is an ongoing program.
 The 2020 grant opportunity has a total value of $222,000 (GST Exclusive) available in the 2019-20 financial year.

 Stream 1 Projects funding: There is no minimum amount for this activity; applicants can apply for a maximum of $50,000 (GST exclusive) for this activity.